DrStef/MIMII-Unsupervised-classification-of-valve-sounds/README.md

 - high complexity models based on advanced features and Deep Learning.

-The low complexity models are the priority for proceeding with Noise Reduction. <br> The Notebook will be updated on a regular basis with more advanced models.
+The low complexity models are the priority for proceeding with Noise Reduction. <br> Notebooks will be updated on a regular basis with more advanced models.

 <span style="color:#4169E1">